Sthewo/sleepStages/README.md

 -------------------------

-Observation: In my first approach to the problem I did it with list indexs in consecuense the code was very unconfortable to read, improve, scale.
+Observation: In my first approach to the problem I did it with list indexs, in consecuense the code was very unconfortable to read, improve and scale.
 That's why I change to more human nomenclature, avoiding list indexs.
-Also